• Skip to primary navigation

 • So Your Spouse Just Deployed???
 Click Here!!!

-You are here: Home / Deployment / 5 Tips for a Smoother Homecoming Day
+You are here: Home / Deployment / 5 Tips for a Better Homecoming Day at the End of a Deployment

 I have experienced four military homecomings plus all the random times we reconnected after a time apart.
 When I flew into Germany I was nothing but exhausted after the long flight with my toddler.
 Still, seeing my husband again after 4.5 months was everything.
 This was the first time we had ever been apart and we were finally back together again.
 I didn’t have a sign, I am not even sure I cared what I was wearing but I was back in his arms and everything felt normal again.